Pa-Modou Kah: Personal life

 In 2005, Kah was involved in a car accident in Peer, Belgium.
 He was accompanied by his girlfriend, his cousin, and a friend.
 His car was rear-ended while stopped at a routine road check, immediately killing his girlfriend but only inflicting minor injuries to Kah.
 In Roda JC's next match, referee Bjorn Kuipers held a minute of silence to in honour of Kah's girlfriend.
 During the game, Arouna Koné took his shirt off to reveal an undershirt which bore the inscription "For Kah".
 The referee showed Koné a yellow card, a decision the commentators criticised.
 Kuipers said afterwards that he had not seen the text on Koné's shirt.

 Kah speaks seven languages, including English, Norwegian, and some Spanish.

 Kah possesses a US green card which qualifies him as a domestic player for MLS roster purposes.

 Kah is the nephew of Djimon Hounsou.

+Kah has trained with Manchester United, including in 2002 under manager Sir Alex Ferguson, though injuries prevented a permanent signing with the club.
+He holds an engineering degree.
+Kah has spoken about being one of relatively few Black head coaches in men's professional football, saying he considers it part of his role to demonstrate what is possible for minority coaches, and has said he believes such individuals are frequently denied the same opportunities as their peers.
+He has said he has expressed interest in one day coaching the Gambia national football team, and has described his broader coaching philosophy as centred on building safe, welcoming environments and creating a lasting legacy within the communities he works in.